But first, a list of current Tulsa coffee houses

 Great place to eat or drink and talk.
 Burnt once, but rebuilt.

-coffee house in 1960.
-Interior decor: wooden booths, paneling and
+1960.
+Interior decor: wooden booths, paneling and dim lighting,

 I recall beer presented in a mug with an olive in the early 70s.
 Dave